lordcharro/BeerUp/README.md

 ## Info

 A Simple, clean and robust application.
 With a beautiful design.
 Lost network connection?
 No problem, it has offline content.
-Tested: bonus points for all unit or integration tests that make sense

 ## What is the app doing ?